-Finally, it is hard to run them as they require high-spec machines and expertise to be successfully deployed and used.
+Finally, it is hard to run them as they require high-performance computing and expertise to be successfully deployed and used.
 Together, these issues suggest that scaling increasingly large specialized provers may yield diminishing returns in both flexibility and usability.

 In contrast, general-purpose LLMs like Claude~\cite{claude_docs} and GPT~\cite{openai_models_docs} encode substantial knowledge across diverse domains (e.g., mathematics, physics, and computer science), while also exhibiting strong natural language understanding, problem solving skills, and interaction capabilities. \m{Moreover, they are easily accessible through APIs, making them convenient to deploy and integrate into any workflow.} Yet, they are not explicitly trained to formalize statements or construct proofs in Lean, nor can they natively interact with the Lean environment.
 This creates a sharp division: specialized provers are tightly integrated with Lean but narrow in scope and hard to use, whereas general-purpose LLMs are broad in scope and easily accessible but lack the ability to interface with the formal reasoning infrastructure required for theorem proving.